dahalsweekar/Deep-Weed-Segmentation/README.md

 ## Dataset

-  > root of the dataset by default is ./data/CoFlyWeed-DB/
+  > Root of the dataset, by default, is ./data/CoFlyWeed-DB/

 ## Evaluation